zoeficken/Election-Analysis/README.md

 3. percentage of votes each candidate won
 4. total number of votes each candidate won
 5. the winner of the election based on popular vote

+The purpose of the challenge assignment was to calculate the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout.
+To successfully complete this challenge, I used my election_results.csv file and my election_results.txt file as my resources.

 ## Resources
 - Data Source: election_results.csv